nauticalcalculator/nauticalcalculator.github.io/weather-data/relative-humidity-and-dew-point.md

 ---
 description: Computes the relative humidity given the dry and wet-bulb temperatures.
+Nautical Calculator for Android.
+Download now.
 ---
 ## Relative Humidity and Dew Point
 This form will compute the relative humidity given the dry and wet-bulb temperatures.